Sparklean Polishing Cream vs Wright's Silver Polish â Honest Comparison (2026)

 Use Sparklean Polishing Cream when

-- You want a plant-based, biodegradable option on principle.
+- You want a biodegradable, ammonia-free option on principle.

 - You polish silver weekly and want the anti-tarnish microfilm seal that slows re-tarnish.